FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 with the same @crd[s] applied to separate virtual clusters, and observe the resulting behavior.
 We will then compare the two results, and determine whether the virtual cluster approach is effective in addressing version conflicts.
 In @test-crd we can observe the important metadata and spec fields of the
 @crd which will be used for testing.
-We intend to replace the `v1` version with `v2` in the second @crd, and then attempt to apply both @crd[s] to the same cluster.
-We will then repeat this process with the same @crd[s] applied to separate virtual clusters.

 #figure([```yaml
   apiVersion: apiextensions.k8s.io/v1